BlueQuartzSoftware/simplnx/src/Plugins/SimplnxCore/docs/GenerateColorTableFilter.md

 The user can apply an optional data mask and then set the RGB values (0-255) that will be used if the data mask has a FALSE value.

+## Preset Values

+These are the valid preset strings that can be used.

+* "Rainbow Desaturated"
+* "Cold and Hot"
+* "Black-Body Radiation"
+* "X Ray"
+* "Grayscale"
+* "Black, Blue and White"
+* "Black, Orange and White"
+* "Rainbow Blended White"
+* "Rainbow Blended Grey"
+* "Rainbow Blended Black"
+* "Blue to Yellow"
+* "jet"
+* "rainbow"
+* "Haze"
+* "hsv"

 % Auto generated parameter table will be inserted here

 ## Example Pipelines